-The proposed economic development public-private initiative (see Volume 2, Chapter 9 and Volume 3, Chapter 9) should continue to work with historic preservation interests in developing
+The proposed economic development public-private initiative (see Volume 2, Chapter 9 and Volume 3, Chapter 9) should continue to work with historic preservation interests in developing city's unique historic character.

-Images of New Orleans in media such as TV and fi lm will in turn serve to further advertise the city's unique historic character.
 New Orleans' ethnic and cultural heritage is as much a part of its uniqueness and identity today as its physical and architectural heritage.
-Both physical and cultural preservation initiatives can support and bolster one another.
-In addition, neighborhood-based arts and entertainment venues provide opportunities for creating heritage tourism destinations, generating jobs and enhancing quality of life.
+Both physical and cultural VOLUME 2 | CHAPTER 6, HISTORIC PRESERVATION arts and entertainment venues provide opportunities for creating heritage tourism destinations, generating jobs and enhancing quality of life.
 The 19 Cultural Districts-areas established by the State which provide tax credits for economic development in historic cultural areas (See Volume 3, Chapter 5) in New Orleans have established this link.
 See below for further discussion of heritage tourism development, and Volume 2, Chapter 9 and Volume 3, Chapter 9 for additional discussion of cultural economies.